NodePing/PUSH_Clients/README.md

 This is a collection of clients to push heartbeats and metrics to **NodePing**.

-Linux, FreeBSD, Raspberry Pi, etc will find the POSIX and Python2/3 clients useful.
+Linux, FreeBSD, OpenBSD, Raspberry Pi, etc will find the POSIX and Python2/3 clients useful.
 Windows users would do well with the PowerShell or Python2/3 clients.

 ## NodePing PUSH checks